Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 1. Trillet

-Trillet is a native voice AI platform priced at $99/month (Studio, 3 sub-accounts) or $299/month (Agency, unlimited sub-accounts) with $0.12/minute usage, among the lowest per-minute rates in the agency market as of June 2026.
+Trillet is a native voice AI platform priced at $99/month (Studio, 3 sub-accounts) or $299/month (Agency, unlimited sub-accounts) with $0.12/minute usage, a competitive per-minute rate as of August 2026.
 It owns its infrastructure end-to-end, which means no VAPI or Retell dependency, no cascading failures from upstream providers, and direct access to the engineering team when something breaks.
 For the full architecture and procurement deep-dive, see Trillet's white-label voice AI guide.

 What sets it apart